 General William Tecumseh Sherman, famed Union leader during the American Civil War, is credited with uttering the timeless phrase, "War is hell."
 Indeed, the realities of war are oftentimes indescribable, horrific, and impossible to comprehend unless we've experienced it first-hand on the battlefield.
 Yet even in the heat of war, there are certain actions which are universally considered both beyond the realm of human decency and criminal.

-Here you’ll find a summary look at U.S. federal war crimes, including who can be prosecuted and what to do if you are charged with a federal criminal offense.
+Here you’ll find a summary look at U.S. federal war crimes, including how war crimes are defined, who can be prosecuted, and what to do if you're charged with a federal criminal offense.